 At Sentinel Primary Care we aim to restore primary care to the way it ought to be: personalized, attentive, and high quality.

-Even better, basing the practice on an annual membership fee rather than on insurance reimbursement allows us to give you longer visits, more personalized care, and improved access to us (for more about the benefits see above “What Makes Sentinel Primary Care different?”).
+Even better, basing the practice on an annual membership fee rather than on insurance reimbursement allows us to give you longer visits, more personalized care, and improved access to us (for more about the benefits see the next FAQ “What Makes Sentinel Primary Care different?”).
 To ensure quick access, adequate time for our visits, and fast turnaround on lab notification and paperwork we limit the number of patients in the practice, so Sentinel Primary Care will remain a small, personally-focused practice.

 Additionally, as part of our mission we provide the same attentive primary care to those who can’t afford insurance; we give same extended visits, the same improved access, the same personal care.
 By joining Sentinel Primary Care you’ll help us help them!

 Yes, you will still need insurance for care that you receive outside of Sentinel Primary Care, like specialist visits, x-rays, and physical therapy; these outside caregivers will bill your insurance for their services.
 Additionally, although we will draw your blood here in the office, we will send most of the lab tests to an outside laboratory that will then bill your insurance.
-Finally, you will use your insurance to cover vaccines we administer.

 Depending on your particular situation you may want to consider a lower-cost/high-deductible health plan.
 High deductible plans tend to have lower monthly premiums and can save you money on insurance cost while your annual membership fee pays for your office visits at Sentinel Primary Care.